I want to reassure the community that the Alexandria Sheriff’s Office does not participate in any type of immigration enforcement in our communities.

-Can the Sheriff’s Office legally transfer custody of individuals to ICE?
+the Sheriff’s Office transfers custody of an adjudicated inmate to ICE up to

-How many inmates have been transferred to ICE in recent years?
+Following are the number of inmates transferred to ICE in recent years:

 2012 -- 147

 2016 -- 56

 2017 -- 105

 The overwhelming majority were in custody after being arrested for serious offenses.
 View the list of charges for those transferred in 2018.